orbitalchicken/Roadmap/README.md

 1 mintInstall
 -------------

-    - hangs at the startup-screen, saying it is gathering information on packages.
-Cinnamon 64
+    DONE - hangs at the startup-screen, saying it is gathering information on packages.

 5 Cinnamon
 -----------